-All school psychology students are provided with Introduction to Distance Library Services and the Electronic Library manual with their orientations.
-Students complete a pre-test which evaluates knowledge of library skills and ability to utilize key library resources prior to library training.
-The Library, Research, and Information Technology Center provides all School Psychology students with training in an on-line format at the beginning of their academic training.
+All school psychology candidates are provided with Introduction to Distance Library Services and the Electronic Library manual with their orientations.
+Candidates complete a pre-test which evaluates knowledge of library skills and ability to utilize key library resources prior to library training.
+The Library, Research, and Information Technology Center provides all School

+Psychology candidates with training in an on-line format at the beginning of their academic training.
 Emphasizing technological skills and critical thinking abilities, the course is designed to develop information literacy skills and to help students become full participants in the Information Age.
 The course reviews research databases, the online catalog, and print and electronic resources, and involves extensive hands-on computer applications including quizzes on each module presented.
-A follow-up live training is conducted in the second semester of school psychology training during the Research Design course in order to reinforce and utilize skills introduced on-line.
-Following the live training, students complete a post-test to assess skills in this area.
+A follow-up live training is conducted during the Research Design course in order to reinforce and utilize skills introduced on-line.
+Following the live training, candidates complete a post-test to assess skills in this area.

-The NSU Libraries also provide students with numerous library training materials in other modalities that supplement and reinforce formal, face-to-face instruction.
+The NSU Libraries also provide candidates with numerous library training materials in other modalities that supplement and reinforce formal, face-to-face instruction.
 These additional resources include Web pages designed specifically for students enrolled at the Center for Psychological Studies.
-The library provides handouts, tutorials, pathfinders, and Web pages that provide students with information on topics ranging from how to develop a search strategy in the ERIC database to library guides on how to evaluate Web resources, etc. These asynchronous materials have the advantage of providing point-of-need help 24 hours a day.
-Students are provided with updates on new resources via both e-mail and the Web.
-The focus of all library training and instructional materials is to prepare students to be continuing life-long learners.
+The library provides handouts, tutorials, pathfinders, and Web pages that provide candidates with information on topics ranging from how to develop a search strategy in the ERIC database to library guides on how to evaluate Web resources, etc. These asynchronous materials have the advantage of providing point-of-need help 24 hours a day.
+Candidates are provided with updates on new resources via both e-mail and the Web.
+The focus of all library training and instructional materials is to prepare candidates to be continuing life-long learners.